HORSE – Holistic, Omnipresent, Resilient Services for Future 6G Wireless and Computing Ecosystems

 New smart meters, distributed generation, renewable energy sources and the concern about the environment are redefining electrical networks.
 Now, both consumers and generators are active agents, capable of coordinating the power exchange in the electrical grids depending on multiple factors.
 To take full advantage of the new electrical networks, it is necessary a coordinated and harmonic interaction of the all actors in the network.
 Control algorithms are intended for this purpose; to act at several levels to conduct the electrical power exchange and improve efficiency, reliability and resilience of the network.
 INCITE seeks new control algorithms with an integral view of the future electrical networks, covering aspects like energy management, stability of electrical variables, monitoring and communication implementation, energy storage, among others.

-- A modular casing with high thermal, acoustic, physical and mechanical performance;
+- A modular housing granting high thermal, acoustic, physical, and mechanical performance.

-- A PT controller supported in a modular and distributed architecture; remote monitoring and self-healing of the LV network; monitoring the condition of the assets; asset management DER and public lighting; automatic mapping and agnostic of smart meters.
+- A controller providing: modular and distributed architecture; monitoring and remote selfhealing of the LV grid; asset condition monitoring; DER asset and street lighting management; automatic and agnostic smart meters mapping.

 Project Nº 17584 – iCubas 5D [2016 – 2019]